zhibailin/MasteringEnglish/12-Partner_with_rational_optimists.md

 [[Obviously]], rationally, within your [[means]], stay optimistic.

 The [[cynics]] and the pessimists, what they’re really saying, it’s unfortunate, but they’re saying, “I’ve given up.
 I don’t think I can do anything.
 And so the world to me just looks like a world where nobody can do anything.
 And so __why should ~~not~~ you go__ do something because if you fail, then I’m right, which is great.
 But __if you succeed, then you just make me look bad__.”

+> We descended from pessimists

+Nivi: Yes, it’s probably better to be an irrational optimist, then it is to be a rational cynic.

+Naval: There’s a completely rational [[frame]] on why you should be an optimist.
+Historically, if you [[go back]] 2,000 years, 5,000 years, 10,000 years, two people are [[wandering through a jungle]], they hear a tiger.
+- One’s an optimist, and says, “Oh, __it’s not headed our way.__”
+- The other one says, “I’m a pessimist, __I’m out of here.__”

+And the pessimist runs and survives, and the optimist gets eaten.